-Birth: A Dad’s Tale
+Birth: A Dad’s Perspective

 Last year I worked with a lovely couple in preparation for the birth of their first baby.
 They had a wonderfully positive experience and I am so grateful that this new dad has kindly shared his view on the birth and birth preparation.
 This is definitely one to share with your birth partner…

 I wanted to write a dad’s account of my daughter’s birth as I felt it may help other dads who are nervous about their own.
 There are plenty of birth stories written by mums, and so there should be: they’re the heroines and we’re the sidekicks.
 Seek them out and read them if you haven’t already.
 They’ll help you to understand what your partner might feel and experience during birth.

 Rather than writing a chronological story, I’ve condensed my own experience of birth and what I learned from it into a few key points.

 - All that I’m about to say is in full acknowledgement that every mum, baby, dad, and family is different.
 There is no ‘one-size-fits-all’ approach to birth, so please digest this in the spirit of ‘take it or leave it’.
 (We found this mindset very useful)

 - I’ve only been through this once, so I am not an expert!
 This is what worked for us.

 For those dads-to-be who are feeling like a spare part, confused, scared, excited – or probably all of the above – then here’s what I experienced first-hand.
 I hope that it can give others some guidance and reassurance.